About This Blog

 The history of Australia shares many key similarities with America – colonialisation, multi-cultural settlement and genocidal atrocities meted out on its indigenous peoples.
 But colonial Australia, unlike America, was not distinguished by legendary rebellions and revolution.
 In fact, the event we … Continue reading

-Posted in Atrocities, Heroes 2 Comments
+Posted in Heroes | 3 Comments

 5th December 1931 The Suicide of Vachel Lindsay

-Today we lament the tragic suicide eighty-one years ago of Vachel Lindsay, the Visionary Illinois poet whose intriguingly itinerant ‘Johnny Appleseed’ lifestyle, visionary essays and paintings, slew of gritty epic, para-religious poems, and the extravagant and declamatory public manner in which … Continue reading
+Today we lament the tragic suicide eighty-five years ago of Vachel Lindsay, the Visionary Illinois poet whose intriguingly itinerant ‘Johnny Appleseed’ lifestyle, visionary essays and paintings, slew of gritty epic, para-religious poems, and the extravagant and declamatory public manner in which … Continue reading

-Posted in Heroes 4 Comments
+Posted in Heroes | 5 Comments

 6th December 1989 The Montreal Massacre

-Posted in Atrocities 2 Comments
+Posted in Atrocities | 2 Comments

 7th December 1985 The Death of Robert Graves

-Today we pay tribute to the extraordinary English poet, novelist, translator and scholar, Robert Graves – a literary giant, who died twenty-seven years ago on this day.
+Today we pay tribute to the extraordinary English poet, novelist, translator and scholar, Robert Graves – a literary giant, who died thirty-two years ago on this day.
 Seemingly effortlessly, Robert Graves’ career straddled vast tracts of time, his biography featuring … Continue reading

 8th December 1980 the Murder of John Lennon